ThaySilva/FYP/README.md

-# Code for my Finaly Year Project
+# Code for my Final Year Project

 My FYP is titled 'The Development of an Automated Rover with Image Recognition'.